cecolby11/msds-434-project/README.md

 There are three workflows defined in GitHub Actions:
 - One to provision the GCP infrastructure from the terraform IaC files.
 This pipeline runs when changes are made to the iac directory or the ETL source code directories.
 - One to deploy the application code for the hello world API to Google App Engine.
 This pipeline runs when changes are made to the gae_web_service directory.
-- One to deploy the application code for the Covid 19 API to Google App Engine.
+- One to deploy the application code for the Covid-19 API to Google App Engine.
 This pipeline runs when changes are made to the gae_covid19 directory.

 The project currently has two environments: dev and prod.
 The dev environment is deployed when changes are pushed to the dev branch in GitHub; the prod environment is deployed when changes are pushed to the main branch in GitHub.
 You can also manually deploy any of the workflows from the 'Actions' tab in the GitHub repository.